ivan-kleshnin/cyclejs-examples/README.md

 # CycleJS examples

-Derived from and inspired by CycleJS [examples](https://github.com/staltz/cycle/tree/master/examples/).
-Use ES6 and JSX syntax.
+A practical matherial for those who succeeded with [official documentation](http://cycle.js.org/getting-started.html).

-Examples are grouped into lessons and placed in narrative order in tutorial-like way.
+Examples are grouped into lessons and placed in narrative order.
 They are meant to be reviewed one by one, sequentially.
 Every example is accompanied by a tutorial text (see links below).
 To review examples, install and run app and inspect app files.
 The best way of learning is comparison.
 And to compare you just diff files.

-## Notes

-This project will provide frontend-only examples of CycleJS apps.
-Examples with a backend would be an overkill for beginners and would require much more complex build processes to support.
-Additional projects will be created to cover such cases.

-Make sure you read through [official documentation](http://cycle.js.org/getting-started.html) at least once.

 ## Install